-Presumably, each of you knows: You retouched forever on an image, retouched the fingers sore and if you want to show the final image quite strange rings in color gradients arises.
+Presumably, each of you knows: You retouched forever on an image, retouched the fingers sore, and if you want to show the final image, quite strange rings in color gradients arise.

 These rings are called “banding” and are nothing more than tonal value demolitions.

 As you can see in the background, we have — just on the right side a problematic gradient, rather a staircase in the brightness curve.
 This is banding.

 You can break it down very quickly: If there are more pixels than brightness levels, banding can occur.

 Let’s take a look at how a colorful image is put together.
 We have three channels – red, green, and blue.
 Each of these channels has up to 256 levels.
 So 256 * 256 * 256 different pixel values are possible.
 Different pixel values mean that they differ in luminance, hue, or color saturation.

 In our example, we have the same value on all three channels because it is a black and white picture.
 So only 256 values available.
 The first dot (the brighter one in the middle of the image) has an RGB value of 78, the second dot an RGB value of 28, the distance is 452px.
 In purely mathematical terms, this means 50 steps to 450px, so every 9px, the value should change by one step.
 That should, in theory, still be a clean gradient with invisible levels – but it is not.

 The measured case is, of course, the optimal case.
 During the editing, however, a lot was pushed back and forth, made a bit lighter here, a bit darker there.
 This, of course, changes the usable area, and holes are created in the histogram.